appdotnet/api-spec/content/docs/meta/entities.md

 If you'd like to provide a link without including the entire URL in your post text or user description, you can specify a custom link at Post creation time or User update time. **If you include a list of links in your Post — even an empty list — App.net will not extract any links on the server.** Mentions and hashtags will still be extracted and your provided links must not overlap with these extracted entities.
 So you **cannot** have a custom link around a hashtag or mention.

 To prevent phishing, any link where the anchor text differs from the destination domain will be followed by the domain of the link target.
-These extra characters will not count against the 256 character Post limit.
+These extra characters added by App.net to the `text` field will not count against the 256 character Post limit.
+In this case, App.net will also add the [`amended_len`](#links) field that includes the length of the complete entity and added anti-phishing text.
+This will make it easier for apps to customize how the anti-phishing protection looks in their apps. **When rendering links in your app, you must show users an indication of where they will end up.**

 The ```text``` attribute of a link should be omitted as it will always be filled in from the post text.